AVS-Memer/MathLibraryJS/README.md

 </table>
 <hr>
 <h2>Quadrilateral Class (Inherits from Polygon)</h2>
-The Quadrilateral class is an Object Class given to quadrilateral that could be plotted on a graph.
+The Quadrilateral class is an Object Class given to quadrilaterals that could be plotted on a graph.

 <table>
   <tr>